 The available documentary evidence from the central construction office refers to some maintenance and repair work at the crematoria in the period in question (on the flues/chimneys and oven doors, see AOAI, p.
 65), but does not indicate a simultaneous and prolonged breakdown of all facilities.

-The development of the crematoria personnel (318 prisoners on 15 May, 903 on 29 July and 874 on 29 August 1944) is further evidence against the hypothesis that the crematoria were mostly idle in summer 44 with the only incineration of registered prisoners taking place in the backyard of crematorium 5, but speaks for substantial activity at these sites (
+The development of the crematoria personnel (318 prisoners on 15 May, 903 on 29 July and 874 on 29 August 1944) is further evidence against the hypothesis that the crematoria were mostly idle in summer 44 with the only incineration of registered prisoners taking place in the backyard of crematorium 5, but speaks for substantial activity at these sites (see Auschwitz Labour Force Reports as Evidence of Sinister Activity at the Crematoria ).

 The issue of whether some crematoria were active in the period can finally also be addressed by examining the aerial photographs of the buildings.
 It should be noted first that Mattogno's argument that "absence of any smoke rising from the chimneys of a crematorium is proof of its inactivity" (AOAI, p.
 65) is highly questionable.
 For one thing, Mattogno did not address whether any smoke from the chimnies observable from a person on the ground standing close to the crematorium would also necessarily be detectable on the aerial photographs taken from high altitude, some in rather poor quality actually.